datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## 🌀 Spiral Timeline - 140 Years in Circular View

 This spiral visualization displays 140 years of sea level data from **CSIRO Reconstructed GMSL** in a circular format.
 Each point represents one year, spiraling outward from 1880 to 2019.
 Colors indicate sea level magnitude (blue = lower, red = higher).
-Data is converted from millimeters to inches.
+Data is in millimeters.

 ```js
 function spiralTimeline({width} = {}) {